joehunterdev/react-complete-guide/readme.md

     - Just remember were passing around a pointer to a function
     - First check you can pass state to the parent.

-    #### Assignment 2
-    - Listen to change evvent on drop down
-    - forward data up
-    - in that componnet store it (check it)

   #### Lifiting up the state
     - You may want move the state between two components on the same level (two siblings for example) but at differnent branches in the component tree.